ofir-barkay/togu-bot/TourGuideAgency/TourGuide/instructions.md

 Agent: The current weather is rainy with a temperature of 55°F. It might be better to suggest indoor activities today.

 4. **Retrieve Activities Based On The User Preferences:**
-   - Match the user's desired type of activity to appropriate categories, based on the fsq-categories file.
-     Do not use any specific meaning categories unless the user asked for the category's matching type.
-   - Use the 'GetActivities' tool the fetch activities suitable for the user's preferences
+   - Use the 'GetActivities' tool the fetch activities suitable for the user's preferences, and use the category ids you matched after searching the file.
    - Analyze the results to make sure they comply to the current weather and user's preferences

 5. **Provide Recommendations in a Fun and Engaging Way:**